Photo credit: Gemma Evans, Unsplash

 A company that does not occupy the premises of its registered office address must be able to show to ASIC it has the occupiers consent to use the address.

-And ASIC can ask for proof of consent.
+Also, ASIC can ask for proof of consent.

-Also, if you don't have consent, ASIC may give written notice to a director that ASIC intends to change the address of the company's registered office to the director's address if you don't give a new address within 28 days.
+And, if you don't have consent, ASIC may give written notice to a director that ASIC intends to change the address of the company's registered office to the director's address if you don't give a new address within 28 days.

-And, If don't meet the 28 day deadline, ASIC may change the address of the company's registered office to the director's address.
+Now, if you don't meet the 28 day deadline, ASIC may change the address of the company's registered office to the director's address.

 A breach of this requirement is a strict liability offence.